 The Body Lift kit usually includes a T-case shifter relocation bracket that “drops” the pivot point for the shifter down, which solves this problem.
 To solve the Manual Transmission problem, you may need to trim the boot frame and relocate the console back a bit.

 Most likely not the problem in this instance, however it’s worth a look if you are hearing grinding coming from the front of your Jeep only in 4WD.
-This is because when you are driving in 2H on a dry pavement or highway you don’t engage the front driveshaft.
+This is because when you are driving in 2H on dry pavement or highway you don’t engage the front driveshaft.
 Might be a good idea to inspect your front CV joints as well.

-There are a few possible which causes of the grinding noise when 4-wheel drive is engaged as well as when attempting to shift into 4-wheel drive from 2H mode.
+There are a few possible causes of the grinding noise when 4-wheel drive is engaged as well as when attempting to shift into 4-wheel drive from 2H mode.
 In most cases it is the linkages, however, never assume anything and if you are not mechanically minded, rather take your Jeep to a trustworthy mechanic to do the necessary inspections.
 A broken or loose linkage is not a serious problem.
 A dry transfer case on the other hand can result in serious damage and a huge repair bill if left unattended.